RSamaium/RPG-JS/docs/guide/create-shape.md

 ## Prerequisites

-1. You must have created a map and added in your game
+You must have created a map and added in your game
-2. Have RPGJS version >=3.beta.3

 ## Why ?